Skip to main content

 =0.031=3.1%

-So the sample's MOE is +/−3%.
-That implies if you repeated the survey several times, the number of people who love volunteering would be within 3% of the sample percentage (50%) 95% of the time.
+So the sample’s MOE is ±3%.
+If you repeated the survey several times, the number of people who love volunteering would fall within 3% of the sample percentage (50%) 95% of the time.

 How sample size affects the margin of error

-The size of the sample is a key factor that affects your margin of error.
-Looking to increase your study’s precision?
-Interview more respondents and ensure they complete your survey.
+Sample size is a key factor in your margin of error.
+To increase your study’s precision, interview more respondents and make sure they complete your survey.

-Increasing sample size reduces the standard deviation (a measure of your estimate's variability).
-In other words, it narrows the range of possible values, leading to more precise estimates and lower MOE.
+Increasing sample size reduces the standard deviation (a measure of your estimate’s variability).
+It narrows the range of possible values, leading to more precise estimates and a lower MOE.

-For example, if you're looking to estimate the average income of your existing customers, a sample of two people will lead to a wide range of figures, so the margin of error will be high.
-But if you increase the sample size to 1,000 people, the MOE will be significantly narrower.
+For example, if you’re estimating the average income of your existing customers, a sample of two people will produce a wide range of figures, so the margin of error will be high.
+Increase the sample to 1,000 people and the MOE narrows significantly.

-That means MOE is critical to understanding whether your sample size is appropriate.
-Is it too large?
-You'll need to survey more people to capture your population's attitudes accurately.
+That makes MOE critical to judging whether your sample size is appropriate.
+If the margin is too wide, you’ll need to survey more people to capture your population’s attitudes accurately.

 How to increase your data’s reliability

-If you're looking to boost your survey's reliability, the trick is to minimize the MOE.
-Here are three tried-and-true ways you can generate more accurate results:
+To boost your survey’s reliability, minimize the MOE.
+Here are three tried-and-true ways to generate more accurate results:

 1. Minimize the variables

 A high number of variables can introduce more errors to your survey.
-Variables cause your standard variation to shoot up, increasing the MOE.
-Here's a trick: change how you collect data.
-For example, ensure the process is rigorous and measure your factors or variables accurately.
+Variables push your standard deviation up, increasing the MOE.
+The fix is to change how you collect data—make the process rigorous and measure your variables accurately.

 2. Increase the sample size

-This hack is often the easiest on our list.
-Statistically, if more people complete your study, your chances of getting a representative response increase because the confidence interval decreases.
+This is often the easiest option.
+Statistically, the more people who complete your study, the better your chances of a representative response, because the confidence interval decreases.
 The result is a lower MOE.
-But ensure you have enough resources and time to generate a larger sample size.
+Just make sure you have the resources and time to reach a larger sample.

 3. Lower your confidence level

-Using lower confidence is another trick that can lead to a narrower MOE.
-But be careful since a lower level means decision-makers will be less confident in the results.
+A lower confidence level produces a narrower MOE.
+But be careful—a lower level means decision-makers will be less confident in the results.

-Therefore, only reduce the CL if the cons of a smaller MOE outweigh the cons of a lower CL.
-For example, if it’s unfeasible to increase the sample size due to costs, you can reduce the CL to achieve a narrower interval.
+Only reduce the CL if the benefits of a smaller MOE outweigh the downsides of a lower CL.
+For example, if increasing the sample size is unfeasible due to cost, you can reduce the CL to achieve a narrower interval.

 Do you want to discover previous survey findings faster?